 Ambitious, stylish, and energetic.

 During the past two decades a new group — young, dynamic, often working in the tech industry and settling in one of Mission Dolores’ plentiful new condominium and apartment complexes — has put down its stake in the district.
 They join the Mission’s creative class — artists, musicians, and literary types — to create a neighborhood where hole-in-the-wall restaurants are as much in demand as sleek gastropubs.

 A vibrant populace on Valencia Street and side streets lined with Victorian and Edwardian architecture.

-In the Mission you can expect lively crowds, arguments over which taqueria makes the best burritos, and brand new restaurants opening every week.
+In the Mission, you can expect lively crowds, arguments over which taqueria makes the best burritos, and brand new restaurants opening every week.
 Experience how historically awesome Mission Dolores Park is, and the tranquility of streets like Linda and Albion.

 World-class cultural outlets within a warm, committed community.

-San Franciscans flock to the Mission for dinner, for drinks, to see music, visit a gallery, or perhaps just to lie in the sun with the crowds at Dolores Park.
+San Franciscans flock to the Mission for dinner, for drinks, to see music, to visit a gallery, or perhaps just to lie in the sun with the crowds at Dolores Park.
 But this is not just a place to congregate at night; Mission Dolores is well known for the quiet, narrow lanes connecting its larger streets, tree-lined blocks where neighbors sit on their front steps, sharing the day’s news and soaking in gorgeous views of the downtown skyline.